rubocode/vision-lk/memories/paradise.md

 ## Paradise

-> Sri Lanka, A taste of paradise!
+> Sri Lanka: A taste of paradise!
 > **Air Lanka**